 - Flood insurance: Because Chicago is located on Lake Michigan, many homes in the city are at risk of flooding.
 Flood insurance will help protect your home and personal belongings in the event of a flood.
 You should have enough flood insurance to cover your home’s rebuild value and the value of your personal items.

 - Scheduled personal property coverage: Homeowners insurance covers valuable items, but the coverage limits tend to be low.
 If you keep expensive items in your home, like collections, fine art, jewelry or electronics, purchasing scheduled personal property coverage will raise your coverage limit for certain valuables.
 Select your scheduled personal property coverage limits based on the value of the items you need to protect.

-- Identity theft coverage: In 2018, an estimated 14.4 million Americans were identity theft victims.
+- Identity theft coverage: In 2018, the Insurance Information Institute estimated 14.4 million Americans were identity theft victims.
 Many home insurance companies sell identity theft and fraud coverage, which will pay for identity restoration services, like credit monitoring.
-Most insurance companies offer a fixed amount of identity theft coverage, but it is a good idea to consider your personal assets if you are able to choose a specific coverage limit.
+Most insurance companies offer a fixed amount of identity theft coverage.
+It is recommended to take the value of your personal assets into account if you are able to choose a specific coverage limit.

 Home insurance discounts in Chicago

 Many insurance companies in Chicago offer discounts, which can help you get a lower homeowners insurance quote.
 If you are looking for affordable home insurance in Chicago, look for providers that offer multiple discounts that you are eligible for and can apply to your policy.
 Here are some discounts that can help you get cheap house insurance in Chicago:

 - Claims-free discount: Homeowners who have no prior insurance claims on their record within the last several years can usually qualify for a premium discount.